risk-first/website/Coding-Bets.md

 ##### "Building a Minimum Viable Product is a bet on the market"

 A product may not necessarily be a set of individual features that can be delivered one-at-a-time.
 Sometimes there are multiple parts that only make sense as a whole.
-You can't prove the parts individually, but you can prove a _minimal set of them_.
+You can't prove the parts individually, but you can prove a _minimal set of them_:

 > "A minimum viable product (MVP) is a product with just enough features to satisfy early customers, and to provide feedback for future product development." - [Minimum Viable Product, _Wikipedia_](https://en.wikipedia.org/wiki/Minimum_viable_product)